youngD23/youngD23/PulseCheck_D_Young.md

 I would like to go down the Unity Software Package pathway for this project.
 I come from a computer engineering/science background and have a very solid understanding of C++ and C#, and I would like to dive deeper into the Unity Editor and learn to build my own editor tools and packages.
 From the Unity learn page, I found the Junior Programmer pathway very interesting.
 I would like to learn to better organize my code using interfaces and inheritance.
 I am also interested in the mission on managing scene flow and data.
-I am also interested in the creative core pathway.
-I would like to learn about shaders and visual effects to make my game look exciting and visually appealing.
+Another pathway that I am interested in is the creative core pathway.
+I would like to learn about shaders and visual effects to make my games look more exciting and visually appealing.
 Also, I don't know much about post-processing and would like to learn more about that.

 > This is an **EXAMPLE**!!